UV has been shown to increase the amounts of THC, CBD, and terpene production in cannabis plants.

-Growers should provide their plants with a quality full spectrum which emits the right amount of UV.
+Growers should provide their plants with a full quality spectrum which emits the right amount of UV.
 That full spectrum light should mimic natural sunlight to make the plants feel as if they are being grown outdoors.

 Natural sunlight isn’t really an option for indoor gardens.
 That’s why grow lights are key for people trying to grow their own plants indoors.
-While many indoor grow light options produce little to no UV light, HORTILUX grow lamps are designed with an exclusive light spectrum to give your plants the UV rays they need to thrive.
+While many indoor grow light options produce little to no UV light, many HORTILUX grow lamps are designed with an exclusive light spectrum to give your plants the UV rays they need to thrive.

 Want to give your indoor garden the UV light it needs?
 Look for a local HORTILUX retailer near you and buy grow lights for your indoor plants today.